Route 2 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 These statements are aligned to the relevant selection questions in the ESPD (Scotland) to enable Procurement Officers to adopt a standard approach in Contract Notices (and in PINs being used as Calls for Competition).
 Therefore where selection questions from the ESPD are not being used for the specific procurement exercise, the corresponding statements will not be required in the Contract Notice (and in PINs being used as Calls for Competition).

 Some ESPD (Scotland) questions (and therefore statements) are naturally contract specific and you are required to add some information to these statements before insertion into the Contract Notice (or PIN if used as a Call for Competition) e.g. if requesting details of appropriate financial ratios you will only choose to use those appropriate to your particular contract, while others do not require further specification and you can choose to adopt them in their entirety.
+If using the online ESPD (Scotland) module on PCS there is scope to add further details to each question (e.g. ratios) for clarity or guidance.

 This is not a definitive list of statements and the Procurement Officer should determine which statements are most appropriate for the individual procurement exercise.